-The Role of Pharmacy in Community Care of North Carolina
+The Role of Pharmacy at CCNC

 Pharmacists joined CCNC network teams in 2007 due to an increase of high-risk, blind, aged, and/or disabled patients with diverse medication profiles and prescribers, making them prone to multiple medication-related problems.
 Network pharmacy goals emphasize improving global patient outcomes and decreasing overall health care costs.
 Over time, pharmacists in CCNC have proven their ability to help reduce overall healthcare costs and decrease patient hospitalizations.